thi-ng/umbrella/packages/api/README.md

 Common, generic types, interfaces & mixins.

 This package is implicitly used by most other projects in this repository.
+It
-It defines:
+defines:

 - Dozens of generic, common interfaces & types
 - Class & method decorators
 - Mixins
-- Logging
-- Assert (can be disabled for production builds)
 - Typedarray utilities

 ### Status